lmco/hoppr-cop/docs/index.md

 # Hoppr-Cop
-### For Policing Your SBOM Vulnerabilities

 Hoppr Cop is a cli and python library that generates high quality vulnerability information from a [cyclone-dx](https://cyclonedx.org/)
 Software Bill of Materials (SBOM) by aggregating data from multiple vulnerability databases.
 This project is offered as part of the [hoppr](https://hoppr.dev/) ecosystem, however it is fully functional as a standalone cli or python library.

-For more information please see the [project documentation](https://lmco.gitlab.io/hoppr/utilities/supply-chain-security/hoppr-cop/)

 ## Project Status